What is Jesus Camp?

 Question: "What is Jesus Camp?"

-Jesus Camp is a documentary released in 2006, directed by Heidi Ewing and Rachel Grady.
+Answer: Jesus Camp is a documentary released in 2006, directed by Heidi Ewing and Rachel Grady.
 It features Pentecostal children's pastor Becky Fischer and her Charismatic children's camp "Kids on Fire School of Ministry" that was run in North Dakota.
 Jesus Camp follows Pastor Fischer and a few of the kids before, during, and after the camp.
 Commentary is provided by liberal Christian radio host Mike Papantonio, who gives a counter view to the dominionist campers and their families.

 After a brief prologue wherein Papantonio expresses concern about what fundamentalists are teaching their children, the movie shows scenes from a "Changing the World Through Prayer Conference" being held in a church in Missouri.
 At the conference, Becky Fischer preaches about how kids need to be committed to serving God and how sin has shifted the nation away from God.
 She then leads children and adults in a session of praying in tongues and being slain in the Spirit.
 Pastor Fischer explains to the filmmakers that she wishes to instill in kids a commitment to impact society for Jesus on par with how Muslim madrasahs stir passion in their students.